-If your child becomes ill while at school, we will try to notify you or a caregiver to pick the child up.
+If your child becomes ill while at school, we will notify you or a caregiver to pick the child up.
 While waiting, we will make the child as comfortable as possible, separating them from the other children as needed.

 The teacher and Director need to be informed of any allergies or special needs your child may have before the start of school.
 While we will attempt to make every reasonable accommodation to any child with special needs, if your child requires medication during school hours, please plan to administer the dosage personally.
-If your child has a serious allergy and will need medication in an emergency situation, please see the Director to complete a medication log.
+If your child has a serious allergy and will need medication in an emergency, please see the Director to complete a medication log.
+The medication log and medication must be given to your child's teacher by the first day of school.
+Medication must be in its original container with the prescription label on it and must not be expired.

-COVID-19
+COVID-19 AND RESPIRATORY VIRUSES

-Please see our separate COVID-19 Health & Safety Plan.
+Please review our Health & Safety Plan for COVID-19 & other Respiratory Viruses.